PCRPrimerDesign/ARMSprimer3/readme.txt

+This program (ARMSprimer3 is a suit of Python3 programs, i.e. armsprimer3.py, bioCommons.py, maskSNP.py, pcr.py, and primer3.py, by Huazhang Guo, M.D., Ph.D., Department of Pathology, SLUCare Physician Group of Saint Louis University&SSM Health Care System.
+Email: huazhang.guo@gmail.com) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation as long as this paragraph is included in all distribution and modifications.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ARMSprimer3 is a suit of Python3 programs to design real time PCR primers for detecting single nucleotide polymorphism in human blood/tissue samples.
 It can be used either in clinical test development or research settings.

 Usage by example: >>> python3 armsprimer3.py rs6025